jessicagomesng/expense-tracker-javascript-project/README.md

 # expense-tracker-javascript-project
 This is the fourth project in Flatiron's Full-Stack Web Development course (create a JavaScript project).

-The Expense Tracker is built with a JavaScript frontend and a RailsAPI backend.
+The Expense Tracker is built with a vanilla JavaScript frontend and a RailsAPI backend.
 It is an application where users can track and update their monthly budgets.
+You can explore and access this application by visiting: https://budget-life.herokuapp.com/

 ## Installation: